List of Monster High characters: Jane Boolittle

 Jane Boolittle (voiced by Stephanie Sheh) is the daughter of the mad scientist Doctor Boolittle.
-She grew up talking mainly to animals, and attends Monster High so she can interact more with monster teens like herself.
+She grew up talking mainly to animals and attends Monster High so she can interact more with monster teens like herself.
 She has black and red streaked hair, although her website profile shows a mix of purple and pink hair, blue eyes, and light purple skin.
 Her clothes are what she calls "jungle chic": faux fur, animal prints, and feathers.
 She carries a doctor-inspired purse and a walking stick.
 She has a light blue pet voodoo sloth named Needles who doubles as a backpack accessory for her doll.
 Her doll was revealed at the 2013 San Diego Comic-Con, and her first appearance in the web series was in the two-part episode "Boolittle".

 Jinafire Long

-Jinafire Long (voiced by Stephanie Sheh) is the daughter of a Chinese dragon.
+Jinafire Long (voiced by Stephanie Sheh in most projects, Anna Cathcart in the 2022 TV series) is the daughter of a Chinese dragon.
 She has black hair with green streaks, yellow eyes and skin, and a thin yellow dragon tail.
 Her clothes include a graphic shirt with electric print and shiny red pants, both of which have black-and-gold trim.
 She wears red lantern earrings, and jade colored shoes of which the heels are carved with lions.
 She also carries a school bag in the shape of a Chinese fan.
 She has appeared in multiple Monster High doll lines, including Scaris: City of Frights, Freak du Chic, Ghouls Getaway, New Scare-mester and Gloom & Bloom Jinafire was inspired by Monster High toy designer Rebecca Shipman's travels throughout Asia, as indicated at their panel in the 2012 San Diego Comic-Con.

+In the 2022 reboot, Jinafire grew up in America.
+She is first seen vacationing at the Scare-adise Resort with her parents, who were visiting from Fanghai.